Tax Disclosure

 |

-As a result of this loss, GC’s reported tax rate for the year was 0.0%, while the cash tax rate stood at 5.8%, both of which declined due to the business performance in both domestic and international operations.
+As a result of the aforementioned loss performance, the Group's Reported Tax Rate for the current year stood at 0.0%, while the Cash Tax Rate was 10.4%, both of which declined due to the business performance of both domestic and international operations.

 In general, the difference between Reported tax rate and Cash tax paid was mainly caused by the following factors: